 Norland prides itself on creating and maintaining a curriculum that delivers good value for money for students.
 It provides transparency via its Value for Money statement.
-This statement outlines the many ways in which Norland delivers a value-added curriculum and lifelong support for its graduates, as well as clearly presenting how tuition fees were actually spent in 2017-18.
+This statement outlines the many ways in which Norland delivers a value-added curriculum and lifelong support for its graduates, as well as clearly presenting how tuition fees are spent.

 Student Protection Plan